siriusctrl/UniPublic/AI/week1.md

 >
 > **<u>Performance measure</u>** of the desirability of environment states

+- Agent model examples
+  - Automated taxi
+    - Percepts
+      - video
+      - GPS
+    - Actions
+      - steer
+      - accelerate
+    - Environment
+      - City streets
+    - Performance measure
+      - Safety
+      - Reach destination

 - Agent as functions
-  - Agent is a function from percept sequences to actions
+  - Agent is a function from <u>percept sequences</u> to actions
   - Ideal rational agent would pick actions which are expected to maximise its **<u>performance measure</u>**
     - Based on the percept sequence and its build-in knowledge